almet/markdown-doc/articles/dependency-injection.md

 		}
 	}

-As you can see, when Alice eat icecream (when calling the `eatIcecream` method), we have to pass her the wanted `Icecream`.
-So, it's not Alice that choose the taste of her icecream, *we* do.
+As you can see, when Alice eats icecream (when calling the `eatIcecream` method), we have to pass her the wanted `Icecream`.
+So, it's not Alice that chooses the taste of her icecream, *we* do.

 You can remember this as the **Hollywood principle** : "_don't call me, I'll call you_", or in other terms, dont use the `new` operator to create your objects inside your classes, but passes all your objects, by reference.

-Alice can do some other things with this icecream, let fall it down, for instance, (thanks to the `releaseIcecream` method).
-We can chose to pass the icecream to this method, or to inject the ice cream directly to Alice, letting her making the stuff she wants with.
+Alice can do some other things with this icecream, let it fall down, for instance, (thanks to the `releaseIcecream` method).
+We can chose to pass the icecream to this method, or to inject the ice cream directly to Alice, letting her doing the stuff she wants.

 	class Alice {
 		protected $_icecream = null;